Anita Van Buren: Character history

 Van Buren joins the cast in the 1993 episode "Sweeps", succeeding Capt.
 Don Cragen (Dann Florek) as commander of the 27th Precinct Detective Squad after Cragen transfers to the Anti-Corruption Task Force.
 Throughout her run on the show, she oversees the work of detectives such as Lennie Briscoe (Jerry Orbach), Mike Logan (Chris Noth), Tony Profaci (John Fiero), Rey Curtis (Benjamin Bratt), Sammy Kurtz (Paul Guilfoyle), Morris LaMotte (Larry Clarke), Joe Cormack (Joe Forbrich), Ed Green (Jesse L. Martin), Joe Fontana (Dennis Farina), Nick Falco (Michael Imperioli), Nina Cassady (Milena Govich), Cyrus Lupo (Jeremy Sisto), and Kevin Bernard (Anthony Anderson).

 For almost the entire duration of the series, Van Buren carries a Smith & Wesson Model 36 revolver as her duty weapon.
 In the 20th season episode "Fed" she is seen carrying a Glock 19.

 Van Buren is known for her toughness, but she often pays a price for it.
 In one episode she shoots and wounds a would-be mugger (Omar Scroggins) who attacks her at an ATM, and kills the mugger's partner, who turned out to be a mentally handicapped teenager.
 She is investigated, and absolved, by the Internal Affairs Bureau.
+The District Attorney brings her case to the grand jury, but they choose to not indict her.
+Later, the mugger is charged with the murder and Van Buren testifies at the trial.
+Due to this, Lennie Briscoe later tells Rey Curtis that “she hates the hell out of going to court.”
 In another, she nearly loses her job when she sues the NYPD for promoting a white woman with less seniority ahead of her.
 Her lawsuit becomes such an issue of contention within the department that the Chief of Detectives tells her she will have to resign to get her squad the resources it needs to apprehend a child rapist.
 A judge eventually dismisses her discrimination suit.